-Since it is the left hand on a right-handed golfer that controls the club the most, changes in positioning and pressure are going to show up in various ways.
+The left hand of a right-handed golfer controls the club the most.
+Thus, changes in positioning and pressure are going to show up in various ways.
 Again, the right hand is there for stability.
-If the golfer has the right hand turned excessively one way or another and is applying lots of pressure with the right hand or the right forefinger, problems are going to arise.
+Problems arise when the golfer turns the right hand excessively one way or the other.
+Also, applying to much pressure with the right hand or right fingers causes issues.

 How to Solve Grip Issues

 One of the best way to get a feel for the right grip is to practice hitting golf balls with only the left-hand.
 Although you will lack for power, you should be able to hit the ball short and straight.
 Having your left hand turned over too far toward the club will result in hooding the golf club and pulling the ball left.
-Having the left hand turned away from the club too far will make it difficult to get the club turned over, resulting in pushes, shanks, and slices.
+Having the left hand turned away from the club too far will make it difficult to get the club turned over.
+That will result in pushes, shanks, and slices.

 Thus, if you play with an open stance and found yourself slicing a lot, you may have made a grip adjustment to try to control your slice.
-Thus, it is essential that a good, mostly neutral grip be used in order to build a foundation for the rest of the swing and so that larger problems, like swing plane and hip problems, are easily identified.
+It is essential that a good, mostly neutral grip be used.
+That will build a foundation for the rest of the swing.
+Thus, larger problems, like swing plane and hip problems, can be identified.

 The first photo, where the club is put down perpendicular to the target, is meant to show a golfer where to position a ball in his or her stance.
 However, if you notice the position of the feet, many golfers will position theirs this way.
 Most notably, the left foot, like the club, is perpendicular to the target.
 This is one of the most fundamental problems I've seen over the years in mid-handicap golfers.